-Are you having difficulty getting your male piano students to practice classical piano?
-Our friend Doreen Hall from Paloma Piano shares 10 classical piano songs that boys will love to play…
+Are you having difficulty getting male piano students to practice classical piano?
+Our friend Doreen Hall from Paloma Piano shares some helpful suggestions below…

 1. Ludwig van Beethoven, Russian Folk Song in G major.
 Level 1

-This is one of the most fun and easiest classical piano song to learn.
-Boys will like it because it is fast paced.
+This is one of the most fun classical piano songs to learn because it is fast paced and not too difficult.

 2. Johann Sebastian Bach, March in D major from the Anna Magdalena Notebook.
 Level 2

-This cheerful classical piano song is a great choice for introducing classical repertoire to students.
-Boys love it because it is a March and there’s no pedaling required.
+This cheerful classical piano song is a great choice for introducing classical repertoire.
+Students will love it because it is a March and there’s no pedaling required.